targetteal/o2-pt/rule-book.md

 ### Asynchronous Proposals

-Structural changes can be proposed outside _Circle Meetings_ and are automatically adopted if all _Circle Members_ declare that they don't have any _Objections_.
+_Circle_ _Organizational Structure_ updates can be proposed outside _Circle Meetings_ and are automatically adopted if all _Circle Members_ declare that they don't have any _Objections_.
 If any _Objections_ are raised, the proposal must be escalated to the _Adapt Mode_ of a _Circle Meeting_.

 It's up to the _Secretary_ to define how this process is accomplished.